GovTechSG/seed-documentation/faqs/onboarding-faq.md

 - Verify if Microsoft Defender is configured correctly on your device.

 - Check if Tanium and Cloudflare are installed.
 These applications should be automatically installed during device enrolment with SEED.
-If they are not installed, [raise a service request][raise-support-request].
+If they are not installed, [raise a service request](https://go.gov.sg/seed-techpass-support).

 </details>